-- NEW: Family of 2 Americans: "We know our parents are together and are happy"
+- Family of 2 Americans: "We know our parents are together and are happy"

 - The Costa Concordia struck rocks off the Italian island of Giglio in January